02 May, 2026

 reciting poetry with Tyne Daly → municipal consequences → bladder betrayal.

-Growth, I am learning, is mostly just being glamorous for 90 minutes and feral for the remaining 23 hours of the day.
+I'm pretty sure I have learned by now that life is mostly just being glamorous for 90 minutes and feral for the remaining 23 hours of the day.

 And yet, in that same week, I: